splunk-soar-connectors/microsoftsccm/README.md

 By default WinRM HTTP uses port 80.
 On Windows 7 and higher the default port is 5985.
 By default WinRM HTTPS uses port 443.
 On Windows 7 and higher the default port is 5986.

+The use of the HTTP_PROXY and HTTPS_PROXY environment variables is currently unsupported.

+### Authentication

 This app uses different default authorisation method, when FIPS is enabled:
 | FIPS     | Default auth |
 |----------|--------------|
 | Enabled  | Basic HTTP   |
 | Disabled | NTLM         |

-In asset configuration other authentication methods are available.
+In asset configuration more authentication types can be selected:

-The use of the HTTP_PROXY and HTTPS_PROXY environment variables is currently unsupported.
+* certificate
+* credssp
+* ntlm
+* basic

+### Certificate Authentication

+To authenticate using SSL certificates, select 'certificate' authentication method and pass following configuration parameters.

+* cert_pem_path - A path to signed certificate file that is trusted by the Windows instance, in PEM format

+* cert_key_pem_path - A filepath to key used to generate cert_pem file

+* ca_trust_path - The certificate of the certificate authority that signed cert_file.
+It's needed only when you set up your own certificate authority.

+It is recommended that these files be placed under the <PHANTOM_HOME>/etc/ssl/ directory.
+These files must be readable by the phantom-worker user.

 ### Configuration Variables